Asadullah-Dal17/Yolov4-Detector-and-Distance-Estimator/README.md

 ## TO DO

-- [x] Finding distance of mutiple object at same time.
+- [x] Finding the distance of multiple objects at the same time.

 ## Installation you need opencv-contrib-python